bahtiyartan/troia/docs/20Variablesscope.rst

 All kind of data types such as STRING, INTEGER, TABLE or TROIA classes can be defined as member variable.

-*TROIA Classes, its special methods(_CONSTRUCTOR & _VARIABLES) and any other methods will be discussed detailly in next sections.*
+*TROIA Classes, its constructors(_CONSTRUCTOR & _VARIABLES) will be discussed detailly in next sections.*

 LOCAL Command